 No, it can’t, it can only be controlled.

-The treatment of open angle glaucoma is much better than it was 5 years ago as most patients are now treated with eye drops.
-Upon diagnosis, your doctor may prescribe you eye drops to reduce the formation of fluid in the eye and increase its outflow to lower your pressure.
+The treatment of open-angle glaucoma is much better than it was 5 years ago as most patients are now treated with eye drops.
+Upon diagnosis, your doctor may prescribe eye drops to reduce the formation of fluid in the eye and increase its outflow to lower your pressure.

 So think about it.